colscott/a-wc-form/packages/binders-mwc/README.md

 ```

+See [form-binder](https://github.com/colscott/a-wc-form/tree/master/packages/binder) for more information.

-Form layout templates are included and registered when you import form binder material
+Form layout templates (for use with [a-wc-form-layout](https://github.com/colscott/a-wc-form/tree/master/packages/layout)) are included and registered when you import form binder material

 ```js
 import 'a-wc-form-binders-mwc';